determined-ai/determined/docs/README.md

 you don't continue making edits and wonder why your edits aren't appearing in your browser.

+## using `rename.py`

+We care a lot about keeping our organic search links, so we are meticulous about maintaining links from old document paths to updated document paths.

+This is highly tedious when renaming e.g. a directory and configuring dozens of resulting redirects.
+This is what `rename.py` automates.

 ## Algolia Search

 [Aloglia](https://www.algolia.com) search is a search-as-a-service provider.